bacteria · enumeration device · VNBC · rapid testing · on-site · labeling · CMOS sensor

 Labeling

-Special fluorescent staining reagents label viable bacteria in green and injured (dead) bacteria in red.
+Special fluorescent staining reagents label viable bacteria in green and injured (or dead) bacteria in red.

 Image Capture

-Excitation light inside of the device causes luminescence, a CMOS sensor then captures luminous points of each viable and/or injured (dead) bacteria and outputs an image.
+Excitation light inside the device causes luminescence, which is then captured by a CMOS sensor.
+The sensor detects each viable and/or injured (dead) bacterium and generates a corresponding image.

 Counting

-The device detects luminous points on the image - while each point represents a bacterium - and counts their number.
+The device detects luminous points in the image — each representing a single bacterium — and counts them.

 By loading the video, you accept YouTube's privacy policy.